blue-yonder/tsfresh/docs/text/tsfresh_on_a_cluster.rst

 Using dask to distribute the calculations
 '''''''''''''''''''''''''''''''''''''''''

-We provide distributor for the `dask framework. <https://dask.pydata.org/en/latest/>`_, where

-*Dask is a flexible parallel computing library for analytic computing.*
+We provide distributor for the `dask framework <https://dask.pydata.org/en/latest/>`_, where *"Dask is a flexible parallel computing library for analytic computing."*

-Dask is a great framework to distribute analytic calculations in python to a cluster.
+Dask is a great framework to distribute analytic calculations to a cluster.
 You can also use it on a singular machine.
-The only thing that you will need to run *tsfresh* on a Dask cluster is the ip address and port numbers of the `dask-scheduler <http://distributed.readthedocs.io/en/latest/setup.html>`_.
+The only thing that you will need to run *tsfresh* on a Dask cluster is the ip address and port number of the `dask-scheduler <http://distributed.readthedocs.io/en/latest/setup.html>`_.

-Lets say that your dask scheduler is running at ``192.168.0.1:8786``, then
+Lets say that your dask scheduler is running at ``192.168.0.1:8786``, then in the

 .. code:: python